 VESTIBULAR DISORDERS have PHYSICAL AND cognitive impacts

 These disorders are variable not only in their physical manifestation, but in their psychological manifestation as well.
-And while it is important to understand physical symptoms, it is equally important to understand the cognitive symptoms of vestibular disorders and their impacts on physical symptoms.
+And while it is important to understand your physical symptoms, it is equally important to understand your psychological symptoms as they can often trigger and/or exacerbate your physical symptoms.

 Disorientation & Confusion

-Disorientation and confusion are common during the acute states of vestibular disorders.
-In these very frightening and disturbing moments, knowing who and where you are, the time of day, etc. may not be readily available to you.
+Disorientation and confusion are common during the acute stages of vestibular disorders.
+In these very frightening and disturbing moments, a sense of time and place might feel non-existent.
 Fortunately, these moments are relatively short-lived.
-As the physical symptoms fade, clarity and comprehension return.
+As the physical symptoms fade, clarity, and comprehension return.

 Cognitive Stamina